Iordan-Iulian-Bogdan/Sparse-representations-solver/README.md

 Features :

   - solves the equation A*x=b where A is an m by n matrix with m<n and x is a vector which is sparse (has a lot of elements equal to zero)
-  - three algorithms implemented : -  Alternating Direction Algorithm (ADM)
-                                   -  Fast Iterative Shrinkage-Thresholding Algorithm (FISTA)
-                                   -  Primal Augmented Lagrangian Method (PALM)
+  - three algorithms implemented :  Alternating Direction Algorithm (ADM), Fast Iterative Shrinkage-Thresholding Algorithm (FISTA),  Primal Augmented Lagrangian Method (PALM)
   - uses AVX SIMD extensions and is multi-threaded
   - the majority of relevant computations are also GPU accelareted using OpenCL
   - effective for very large systems i.e. the dimensions of dictionary A are of order 10000 x 10000 and over